Employment

 Qualifications:

-PILP offers a very generous and competitive benefits package including 100% employer paid medical, life, and short/long-term disability benefits, a 403(b) retirement plan with employer contribution (vests after 1 year of employment), cell phone stipend, up to $5000 in student loan repayment assistance, and a generous leave package, which includes 12 paid holidays and 15 vacation and 15 sick days for full-time employees.
-This position is open to recent law school graduates and new attorneys, but 3-5 years of legal experience is preferred.
+PILP offers a very generous and competitive benefits package including 100% employer paid medical, life, and short/long-term disability benefits, a 403(b) retirement plan with employer contribution (vests after 6 months of employment), cell phone stipend, and a generous leave package, which includes 12 paid holidays and 15 vacation and 15 sick days for full-time employees.

 To Apply:

-Please send a cover letter, resume, legal writing sample, references, and law school transcript to the email jobs@pilp.org, with the subject line “PILP JOBS: Staff Attorney.”
+To apply for this position, please send a cover letter, resume and two professional or academic references to jobs@pilp.org, with the subject line “PILP JOBS: Paralegal.”

 The Pennsylvania Institutional Law Project (PILP) is an equal opportunity employer.
 PILP does not discriminate on the basis of race, color, religion, gender, sexual orientation, sexual or gender identity, age, national origin, disability, medical condition, or veteran status, or any other characteristic protected by federal, state, or local law.